Tommy's guest blog by Lesley

 Has there been any particular hurdles that Charlotte has overcome due to complications from being a prem baby?

-Charlotte was on specially formulated baby milk, as I was unable to breast feed or express breast milk.
+Charlotte was on specially formulated baby milk, as I was unable to breastfeed or express breast milk.
 Charlotte was unable to be put on to advance milk when other babies would be moving on as her stomach was so small and would be unable to tolerate it.

 There was a delay in when we could introduce solid foods as again Charlotte’s stomach was so small, she couldn’t tolerate it.
 Even now she doesn’t eat too much as she is still little in size.

 Charlotte whilst developing well, it was especially difficult (22 years ago) to get premature nappies and premature baby clothes.
-All the new born clothes for sized 6lb onwards.
+All the newborn clothes for sized 6lb onwards.
 I even had some baby dolls baby grows for Charlotte.
 Charlotte had a lot of tiny knitted clothes and her head literally was the size of an orange.
 Clothing and nappies certainly were a challenge to overcome in the very beginning.

 As Charlotte started to gain weight and develop, she was still very tiny, and when babies’ months could happily bounce away in chairs and baby bouncers Charlotte was still too small.
 She sat up and developed pretty much normally, but as she was so tiny, she was quite unsteady and tumbled over a little.

 It was difficult for her as she grew up, as children her own age were much bigger and treated her like a baby and she used to get frustrated as she wanted to play with them and join in their games, but she was quite delicate and was easily pushed over unintentionally.
-Children were much stronger that she was.
+Children were much stronger than she was.

 When Charlotte started walking, it was very difficult to get shoes to fit her as her feet were so tiny.
-Her first shoes were a sized 2 D. It was also very hard to find clothes which were not too babyish as she was growing up and was a toddler yet, her clothes were still in the baby section.
+Her first shoes were a sized 2 D. It was also very hard to find clothes that were not too babyish as she was growing up and was a toddler yet, her clothes were still in the baby section.

 Charlotte went to an independent school and her school uniform was much too big and we had to get it altered.
 She was also unable to carry her school bags herself at the beginning as they were too heavy for her.
-Again at school it was very difficult as she was by far the smallest in the class and she was often treated like the baby of the group despite being older than many of her class mates.
+Again at school, it was very difficult as she was by far the smallest in the class and she was often treated like the baby of the group despite being older than many of her classmates.
 She struggled with physical education lessons as she just wasn’t strong enough to participate in some sports.

-School trips as she was growing up were an issue , for example she was not strong enough to carry her Duke of Edinburgh bags.
+School trips as she was growing up were an issue, for example, she was not strong enough to carry her Duke of Edinburgh bags.
 Charlotte did persevere and earned her bronze DoE.

-When she went ski-ing with school, she had to be put on the ski lift as she could not reach the seat.
-Quite embarrassing for an 8 year old.
+When she went skiing with school, she had to be put on the ski lift as she could not reach the seat.
+Quite embarrassing for an 8-year-old.
 Her ski clothes were also that of what a much younger child would wear.